 No Dental Putty Used

-Digital mapping means you won’t have to deal with unpleasant-tasting dental putty for a manual dental impression.
+Digital mapping means you won’t have to deal with dental putty for a manual dental impression.

 The technology that makes these crowns possible is due to precise-digital scanning.
-It makes sure that crown fits perfectly, taking into account your bite pattern and all of your tooth’s contours.
+It makes sure that crown fits precisely, taking into account your bite pattern and all of your tooth’s contours.

 Same-day crowns stand the test of time and are just as durable as traditional crowns.

-As these crowns are made to fit better and are designed with more precision, they look more like your natural teeth.
+As these crowns are designed with more precision, they look more like your natural teeth.
 You’re also able to choose from multiple colour shades to match your existing smile.

 CEREC Primescan technology ensures your crown is designed with such detail that the crown will be as comfortable to have in your mouth as a real tooth.